ssc-oscar/lookup/f2b.md

 ```
 echo setup.py | ./f2bStore /fast1/All.sha1c/f2b.tch setup.py.tch
 ```
+This takes a bit long time, especially for more common files such as pcakage.json.
+A more iterative approch is as follows:

 In addition to extracting data, the blob shas can be extracted: e.g.,